-The ESG database assesses companies, for example, within the framework of the principles of the United Nations Global Compact, the standards of the International Labour Organization and generally accepted international standards and principles.
+The ESG database assesses the behavior of issuers, for example, within the framework of the principles of the United Nations Global Compact and the standards of the International Labour Organization, and the behavior within generally accepted international standards and principles.
 The Norm Assessment examines, for example, human rights violations, violations of workers' rights, child or forced labor, adverse environmental impacts and business ethics.

-Companies that receive a letter score of F in the Norm Assessment category are excluded as an investment.
+Assets that receive a letter score of F in the Norm assessment category are excluded as an investment.